codefresh-io/docs.codefresh.io/_docs/pipelines/monitoring-pipelines.md

 {% include
 image.html
 lightbox="true"
-file="/images/getting-started/quick-start-test-pr/auto-build-pr.png"
-url="/images/getting-started/quick-start-test-pr/auto-build-pr.png"
+file="/images/quick-start/quick-start-test-pr/auto-build-pr.png"
+url="/images/quick-start/quick-start-test-pr/auto-build-pr.png"
 alt="Pull Request Status"
-caption="Pull Request Status (click image to enlarge)" max-width="50%"
+caption="Pull Request Status"
+max-width="50%"
 %}

-If you have setup a [GIT trigger]({{site.baseurl}}/docs/pipelines/triggers/git-triggers/) in Codefresh then by default this happens automatically without any other configuration for all automated commits (that are coming from webhooks).
+If you have setup a [Git trigger]({{site.baseurl}}/docs/pipelines/triggers/git-triggers/) in Codefresh then by default this happens automatically without any other configuration for all automated commits (that are coming from webhooks).

 If you start a build manually then by default the git status will **not** be updated (i.e. the result of the pipeline